 It’s no secret that we are all thinking more carefully about the origin of our food and drink.
 We want our ingredients to be fresh, local and sustainable.
 South Scotland’s buzzing rural economy means it is very likely that your food has been produced locally.
 And you’ll be pleased to hear that Scottish businesses are leading the way when it comes to ethical and sustainable produce.

 Wherever you travel in Scotland you’ll find sought-after food and drink – but South Scotland definitely has something special.
-Here are twenty (yes twenty!) places to whet your appetite.
+Here are nineteen places to whet your appetite.

 Food & Drink Experiences